Movement Disorders Clinic

 - Opportunity for same-day assessment by a physical therapist, an occupational therapist, and/or a speech therapist, followed by referral for the development of an individualized plan of therapy.

-- Opportunity for discussion about, and referral to, neuroscience-focused exercise/wellness programs (for example, OhioHealth Delay the Disease™)
+- Opportunity for discussion about, and referral to, neuroscience-focused exercise/wellness programs.

 Movement Disorders Surgery

-For patients with Parkinson’s disease, essential tremor or dystonia, deep brain stimulation (DBS) surgery may be an option.
+For patients with Parkinson disease, essential tremor or dystonia, deep brain stimulation (DBS) surgery may be an option.
+For patients with Parkinson disease tremor or essential tremor, high-intensity focused ultrasound (HIFU or FUS) may be an option.

 Click the surgery link for more information about Deep Brain Stimulation and other surgical offerings at OhioHealth.